Logo Voyage

 Religion

 Hinduism is the largest religion in the state.
-Hinduism in Kerala is bit different to other parts of India, due to assimilation of traditional Dravidian culture, and later due to the unique practice of Marumakathyam (matrilineal system), which made the society highly matriarchal unlike patriarchal values found else where in India.
-This also helped the society to be highly tolerant to cross-caste/religious marriages and co-living systems.
-Also, Kerala is the last place in the world where ancient Hindu Vedic Tantric rites are practiced widely.
+Hinduism in Kerala differs from that elsewhere in India, due to assimilation of traditional Dravidian culture, and later due to the unique practice of Marumakathyam (matrilineal system), which made the society highly matriarchal unlike patriarchal values found elsewhere in India.
+This also helped the society to be tolerant to cross-caste/religious marriages and co-living systems.
+Also, Kerala is the last place in the world where ancient Hindu Vedic Tantric rites are still practiced widely.

 Kerala's Islam is also unique.
-Kerala's trading relations with West Asia brought Islam to its shores around 600 CE soon after its formation in Arabia, through Arab Traders.
+Kerala's trading relations with West Asia brought Islam to its shores around 600 CE soon after its formation in Arabia, through Arab traders.
 Islam entered Kerala with an official fanfare and patronage from the ruling Hindu Chera Emperor and since then, Islam has become one of the most popular religions in the state.
 Unlike other parts of India, Kerala Muslims are mainly descended from Arabs through inter-religious marriages between fisherman families, who are thus called Mappillas (meaning sons-in-law).
 Unlike other parts of India, Muslims were given high-profile rankings in Kerala society by ruling Hindu Rajas and many of them are placed as close companions of ruling elite.
-Kerala's Islam is slightly different from Islam from other parts of South Asia, as Kerala follows the Shafi'i School of Islam like many Arab countries such as Yemen, and unlike the Hanafi school elsewhere in India.
+Kerala's Islam follows the Shafi'i School of Islam like many Arab countries such as Yemen, and unlike the Hanafi school elsewhere in India.

 Christianity, too, has made a unique mark in Kerala's history.
 St. Thomas the Apostle came in 52 CE and spread the message of Christ.
 This resulted in a large influx of Syrian immigrants who soon assimilated with the locals.
 Kerala has the largest number of churches in India.
 In terms of denominations, Kerala is home to Roman Catholic Latin Rite, Syro-Malabar and Syro-Malankara denominations, two major Orthodox denominations, two major Protestant denominations and one Nestorian church, apart from innumerable Charismatic/Independent congregations.

-Another minority religion is Jainism, with a fairly small number of followers in Wayanad, Kozhikode and Kochi.
-Jainism reached Kerala during the Maurya period, when the Great Mauryan Emperor Chandragupta Maurya retired to Shravanabelagola near Mysore in 3rd century BCE, though a large number of Jain monks accompanied him.
-Jainism became extremely popular in Kerala, with large number of Jain temples, until 6th century CE when there was a revival of Hinduism in Kerala.
+Jainism is a smaller minority religion, with followers mainly in Wayanad, Kozhikode and Kochi.
+Jainism reached Kerala during the Maurya period, when the Great Mauryan Emperor Chandragupta Maurya retired to Shravanabelagola near Mysore in 3rd century BCE, though many Jain monks accompanied him.
+Jainism became popular in Kerala, with many Jain temples, until 6th century CE when there was a revival of Hinduism in Kerala.
 The decline of Jains resulted in many Jain temples being converted into large Hindu temples.
-The classic example is the famous Irinjalakoda Bharatha Temple which originally was a Jain temple dedicated to Saint Bharatheswara, a Jain monk, which was converted into a Hindu Temple in 5th century CE as Lord Bharatha (Brother of Sree Rama).
-Many Jain temples later got demolished during Tipu Sultan's raid.
+The classic example is the famous Irinjalakoda Bharatha Temple which originally was a Jain temple dedicated to Saint Bharatheswara, a Jain monk, which was converted into a Hindu temple in 5th century CE as Lord Bharatha (Brother of Sree Rama).
+Many Jain temples were later demolished during Tipu Sultan's raid.

-There are also a lot of followers of Sikhism in the state, mainly those who have migrated from the Indian state of Punjab.
+Sikhism also has many followers in the state, mainly those who have migrated from the Indian state of Punjab.

 Judaism has existed in Kerala for about 2,000 years, and today a minority of Jews live around Kochi, although there was a mass migration in the 1950s following the founding of Israel.
-Jews arrived in Kerala during the Crusades when the fall of Jerusalem caused a large number of Jewish immigrants to take refuge in Kerala.
-The Chera Kulashekara Emperor invited Jews to settle down in Kochi and Kollam areas and issued them various grants and privileges.
+Jews arrived in Kerala during the Crusades when the fall of Jerusalem caused many Jewish immigrants to take refuge in Kerala.
+The Chera Kulashekara Emperor invited Jews to settle in Kochi and Kollam areas and issued them various grants and privileges.
 Unlike elsewhere, Kerala is one of the few places in the world where Jews lived peacefully with Muslims and Christians.
 Cochini Jews became the largest segment of Jews and several famous synagogues were established, though the first Jewish synagogue, which was established in the 15th century (the Commonwealth's oldest synagogue), is the only remaining one.
 During Portuguese rule, several synagogues were raided and many were demolished, until the Kochi Kingdom officially asked the Portuguese to stop attacking Cochini Jews.
-Following the establishment of the modern State of Israel in 1948, most of the Cochin Jews moved to Israel, and only a small number remain in Kerala today.
-This resulted in the existence of only two synagogues in Kerala: the Paradesi Synagogue of Mattachery (must see while in Kochi) and a small one in Paravur.
+Following the establishment of the modern State of Israel in 1948, most of the Cochin Jews moved to Israel, and few remain in Kerala today.
+This resulted in the existence of only two synagogues in Kerala: the Paradesi Synagogue of Mattachery (a must-see while in Kochi) and a small one in Paravur.
 Synagogues are off-limits to tourists on Saturdays as it is the Sabbath.

-Due to its strong socialist values and history of several communist movements, there are a considerable number of atheists in the state.
+Due to its strong socialist values and history of several communist movements, there are many atheists in the state.

 Hindus constitute about 56% of the population, Muslims 24% and Christians account for about 19%.
 Communal and sectarian tensions are rare.
 Kerala is considered the most peaceful place in South Asia.